Kurt Harland: Personal life

+Kurt Harland Larson was born on January 25, 1963 in Minneapolis, Minnesota.
+He lived in Minneapolis until he was 5, when he moved to New Brighton.

+Kurt began learning piano at age 6 and took lessons on and off until age 19.
+He began singing in the school choirs and theater productions in 8th grade, which he continued through college.
+Between the ages of 14 and 19, he experimented with painting.

+At age 18 he moved back into the city to attend college, in Saint Paul.
+From 1982 to 1988, he lived in South Minneapolis, except for a 6-month stay in Vienna, Austria.

+He graduated from Irondale High School in 1981, and attended Macalester College in Saint Paul for a year before attending the University of Minnesota in 1982.

 Kurt has stated he started performing and making music with Information Society at age 19 in 1982.

+In 1988, he moved to New York City for 5 years before settling in San Francisco in 1993.

 Career

 Information Society

 In early concerts and albums, Harland was credited under the pseudonym "Kurt Valaquen", Valaquen taken from Tolkien, meaning child of light.
 After the band had achieved mainstream success, he began using his own middle name as his professional last name.

 1982–1990

 Formed in 1982, synthpop band Information Society achieved mainstream success for a time in the late eighties and early nineties.
 They are most widely known for their 1988 hit single "What's on Your Mind (Pure Energy)".
 The band's last major (top 40) charting release was "Think" in 1990, from the album Hack.

 1990–1997

 After the moderate success of Hack, the band released Peace and Love, Inc. in 1992.
 The album did not achieve much commercial success and failed to chart to a notable degree.
 MTV were reportedly opposed to playing the music video of the title track on its channel.

 After Information Society broke up, Harland kept the rights to the name of the band and worked with Steven Seibold of Hate Dept..
 The resulting album titled Don't Be Afraid, was released in 1997.
 The album resulted in a more industrial influenced sound, purportedly fulfilling the wishes of Harland in pursuing a darker approach that he had previously hoped to explore.